ON1BES Labo 2015 Modified SDR Stockantenna's |

 It was tested for the VTS open house in 2013.
 Which was very good on most bands , but also stood outside and on the roof !

-time, with less work , and something needs simpler , find here quite a few tips .
+Those who still have less time, with less work , and something needs simpler , find here quite a few tips .

 Elsewhere on my website there are also some that are made from cable TV coax , and costs almost nothing , and they perform very well from 60 to 500 MHz .